vipickering/vincentp/website/_posts/2013-10-21-lists-done-right-in-photoshop.md

 Learn how to output a bullet point correctly in the font:

 On a Mac:

 {% highlight c %}
 Alt + 8
 {% endhighlight %}

 On a PC:

 {% highlight c %}
 Hold down the ALT key and type 0149
 {% endhighlight %}

- Go to
+Go to:

 {% highlight c %}
 Window -> Paragraph
 {% endhighlight %}

  and the top left box dictates your left margin.